Career Services Mission Statement

 Pitzer Winter Break Shadowing Program

 - Pitzer develops relationships with alumni and parent volunteers who agree to host students at their place of work for one to five day “shadowing” opportunities; these opportunities are great ways for Pitzer students to explore potential career paths, build their professional networks, practice their networking skills, and learn what it takes to be successful after leaving Pitzer

-- On scheduled Fridays during the academic year, Career Services arranges “field trips” to employers throughout Southern California for groups of 6-12 students who register through the Career Services website; Career Services provides transportation to and from the employer sites
+- During the academic year, Career Services arranges site visits to employers throughout Southern California for groups of 6-12 students who register through the Career Services website.
+Career Services provides transportation to and from the employer sites.

 Career Services Workshops